 Ankle and foot injuries are common among athletes and in many sports.
 They can be caused by several problems and may be potentially serious.
-If you are feeling pain or think you were injured in a sporting event or when exercising, consult with from .
+If you are feeling pain or think you were injured in a sporting event or when exercising, consult with one of our podiatrists from Northern Illinois Foot & Ankle Specialists.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 The most common injuries that occur in sporting activities include:

 - Achilles Tendonitis

 - Broken Foot

 - Stress Fractures